junxit/us-congress-bills-110/metadata.md

 - 2007-03-21 — Introduced in Senate
 - 2007-03-21 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S3529-3531)
+- 2007-07-12 — Committee on Energy and Natural Resources Senate Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-158.
+- 2007-07-25 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2007-09-17 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 110-177.
+- 2007-09-17 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 110-177.
+- 2007-09-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 375.